Bad Timing: Contemporary

+Retrospective

+Bernard Rose later said the film contains moments "that are so daring – not daring because they’re explosive, but because they’re so raw and uncomfortable.
+It’s one of the great films about what we now call co-dependency.
+But Nic does it in the city of Freud, and in this wonderful style.
+It’s a pseudo-detective story, which really works because you’re analysing their relationship rather than watching it and getting involved with it."
+Kim Newman, reviewing the film for Empire in 2000, awarded it a five star out of five rating, deeming Russell's performance a "career-best" and adding: "This labyrinthine psychological drama is almost like a cut-up Columbo episode, savagely tackling the whodunit and continental romance genres."

+Critic Peter Bradshaw, writing in a 2018 retrospective on Roeg's career, declared the film a "toweringly transgressive and challenging masterpiece."

+Filmink called it "consistently interesting and thought provoking, if a little pervy (like a lot of Roeg movies)."

+Accolades

 Legacy

+Filmmakers including as Edgar Wright, Christopher Nolan, Danny Boyle, and Steven Soderbergh have cited the film's jarring editing techniques as notable influences on their own work.

 The film's title was used by musician Jim O'Rourke for his album Bad Timing, the first in a trilogy of albums which O'Rourke named after films Nicolas Roeg had made during the nineteen-eighties – the other two being Eureka (O'Rourke's 1999 album, title taken from Eureka, Roeg's 1983 film) and Insignificance (O'Rourke's 2001 album, title taken from Insignificance, Roeg's 1985 film).
 The film Bad Timing was also a partial inspiration for The Glove's 1983 album Blue Sunshine, a side project of The Cure's Robert Smith and Siouxsie and the Banshees' Steven Severin.
 According to Smith, the song "Piggy in the Mirror" from The Cure's 1984 album The Top was also inspired by the film.
 The film is also mentioned in the lyrics of "Return", a song from The Cure's 1996 album Wild Mood Swings.

-The film received only a limited release in the US, showing for a brief period in theaters.
-Due to the notoriety and poor box office results, the film was not initially released on home video in the United States.
-However, the television rights were acquired by the Los Angeles-based pay cable network "Z Channel" and aired in heavy rotation, allowing the film to obtain cult status in the 1980s.
-Fragments of the film were featured on "Z Channel: Magnificent Obsession" documentary, which for years was the only way for Americans to see the film.
+Despite receiving a limited theatrical release in the United States, television rights were acquired by the Los Angeles-based pay cable network Z Channel who aired the film in heavy rotation, allowing it to obtain cult status in the 1980s.

-On 20 September 2005 the film was released on DVD by the Criterion Collection.
-This was the first time that the film received official home video release in the United States.